wavyxu/stock-classifying-model/README.md

 # Stock-Classifying-Model
 ## Introduction

-This is a stock classifying model bases on OpenCV Machine Learning<br>
+This is a stock classifying model bases on OpenCV Machine Learning.
+Implemented training models based on Artificial Neural Networks (ANN) and Decision Trees (DTree)<br>

 ## Features